An Introduction to Austria: Vienna, Salzburg, and Innsbruck

 That afternoon, take the three-hour train ride to Salzburg.
 Taking the train from city to city is the most efficient way to travel, and it affords ample time to enjoy the scenery.
 As you leave Vienna's relatively flat surroundings, watch as the Alpine mountain ranges lining Salzburg's historic cityscape begin to appear.

-After checking into your hotel, you'll have time for an evening stroll through the compact Old Town before you head to Stiftskulinarium (formerly St. Peter Stiftskeller) for dinner.
+After checking into your hotel, you'll have time for an evening stroll through the compact Old Town before you head to Stiftskulinarium (formerly St. Peter Stiftskeller) for dinner, which has been around since 803 AD.
 The oldest restaurant in the world has been serving food for the better part of a millennium, and the traditional local fare hits the spot.
 In the mood for a little music?
 Make reservations in advance for the Mozart Dinner Concerts, which highlight the most beloved arias and duets from the composer's operas.

 Day 4: Salzburg